 Those planning a getaway to the city during the festive season (end of November – mid-December) can enjoy a romantic atmosphere of the Bath Christmas Market.
 The award-winning Christmas Market with beautifully decorated chalets lining the picturesque Georgians streets of the centre of Bath attracts thousands of visitors across the UK.
 The Christmas market with local food, mulled wine, handmade gifts and also Christmas spirit will not disappoint.

 The coach company National Express runs services to Bath from London and many other British cities (Bristol, Birmingham and others).
 The company also offers cheaper fares compared to the train ride.
 However, the journey takes much longer – also, book tickets in advance for the cheapest fares.

 With direct trains running from London Paddington station, Bath has excellent connections with the capital.
 Only a 90-minute train ride brings you to Bath.
 Therefore, the city is an excellent option for a trip from London.
 Lastly, those flying to Bristol can get to Bath with a 12-minute train ride.

 GOOD TO KNOW:

 The Bath train station is in the centre of the town.
 Also, book your tickets in advance.
 Get single tickets from London, starting at £15.50 (limited availability), compared to return ticket to London starting at £61.50 (super off-peak return ticket).

 Thank you for reading!
-Have you been to the city of Bath?
+Have you been to the city of Bath in England?
 Did we miss anything?
 Please let us know in the comments below 🙂

 READ MORE ABOUT UNITED KINGDOM: